jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

       answer: "<p>Home bleaching that is sold in stores and pharmacies has a much lower concentration than those used in consultation.
-This phenomenon is due to the fact that the dental trays for application are universal and not custom-made, a condition that prevents the contact of the bleaching peroxide with the gums and mucous membranes of the patient.
+This phenomenon is due to the fact that the dental trays for application are universal and not custom-made, a condition that makes it impossible to avoid contact of the bleaching peroxide with the gums and mucous membranes of the patient.
 If these products had a professional concentration, they would cause great damage and caustic lesions to periodontal tissues.</p>\n"
     - question: How bleaches carbamide peroxide?
       answer: "<p>Upon contact with saliva, it decomposes into hydrogen peroxide and urea.
 Due to its low molecular weight, hydrogen peroxide easily penetrates